stephenjsweeney/tbftss/README_DEV.md

 * [6] - Immediately complete the current mission

 * [9] - Show the current frames per second
-* [0] - Take a screenshot once per second.
-Assumes the existance of dev/screenshots/tmp relative to the game's binary
+* [0] - Take a screenshot once per second, saving to /tmp/tbftss on Linux.